OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/cloud-services/cloud-services-enable-communication-role-instances.md

         while (true)
         {
-          // Block hello thread and wait for a client request Socket handler = listener.Accept();
+          // Block the thread and wait for a client request Socket handler = listener.Accept();
           Trace.TraceInformation("Client request received.");